edunham/site/2015/07/07/rust_packaging_status_across_distros.rst

 `Heather`_ has packaged a Rust overlay for Gentoo and appears to be actively developing it, although the build is currently failing.

+There's a `cargo portage overlay`_ but cargo is not provided through the package index.

 OpenSUSE
 --------